PrefectHQ/prefect/docs/concepts/deployments.md

 If a flow location is provided, the script at the given location will be run when the deployment is created to load metadata about the flow.

 The flow definition for the deployment is stored in the default [storage](/concepts/storage/) configured for the Prefect API server or Prefect Cloud workspace, unless you specify a different storage with `flow_storage`.
+If you have no default storage set on the API, local file storage will be used by default.

 ## Deployment specifications as code